The "Before Baby To-Do List" and Unrealistic Expectations - Baby Chick

 The “Before Baby To-Do List” and Unrealistic Expectations

-pregnancyPublished August 5, 2016
+Published August 5, 2016

 Share

 By the time you reach the final trimester of your pregnancy, most women are in full nesting mode.
 (And more than ready to meet that sweet baby!
 From a purely physical exhaustion standpoint, of course.)
 I would know.
 This was me with all three of my pregnancies.
-However, the aforementioned exhaustion didn’t stop me from making a “Before Baby To-Do List” approximately 10 miles long.
-I wanted everything to be perfect — as if it would ever be that way again.
+However, the exhaustion didn’t stop me from making a “Before Baby To-Do List” approximately 10 miles long.
+I wanted everything to be perfect — like it would ever be that way again.
 Are you picking up on my sarcasm?

 (Completely Ridiculous and Unrealistic) Before Baby To-Do List

 1. The house must be spotless.
 Dust EVERYTHING.
 Including the baseboards.
-That’s right, scrub all the baseboards (in our 4,000 plus square foot house).
-Because obviously baby CANNOT come home to even a speck of dust.
+That’s right, scrub all the baseboards (in our 4,000-plus square foot house).
+Because obviously, baby CANNOT come home to even a speck of dust.
 Obviously.

-2. Wash and iron all of the baby’s clothes, bedding, blankets, burp cloths, and toys.
+2. Wash and iron all the baby’s clothes, bedding, blankets, burp cloths, and toys.
 The nursery should be immaculate.
 It should look like a magazine, dammit.

 5. Paint the dining room.
 Paint the downstairs powder room.
-Hell, why don’t we just repaint the entire house?
+Hell, why don’t we repaint the entire house?
 That seems doable.

 6. Bake several batches of lactation cookies and freeze them.